UniversalDependencies/docs/validation-rules.md

 not the actual labels.
 Level 4 assumes that we know the language of the data we are validating and we can check a list of available labels in a separate file.
 The current practice is that maintainers of treebanks of a given language collectively maintain the lists of labels for that language.
-A feature-value pair is considered valid if it is either documented in the universal guidelines or it is listed in the language-specific list.
-A relation subtype is considered valid if it is listed in the language-specific list.
+A feature-value pair is considered valid if it is documented in the guidelines (either globally or specifically for the language) **and** it is specifically permitted with the given UPOS tag in the given language.
+A relation subtype is considered valid if it is documented and permitted (turned on) in the given language.

 In addition to features and deprels, language-specific configuration may also describe the permitted types of “words with spaces”.
 These are currently described using regular expressions.

-In the future, this level could be modified in the following ways:

-* It is not enough that a label is listed.
-It must be also documented.
-If the validator does not find a corresponding page in the UD documentation, or if the page does not say that this label can be used in the given language, the label is not valid.
-* Usage of universally defined labels can be restricted if they do not apply to a language.

-The present implementation of level 4 does not pose a problem to legacy treebanks: their labels can be simply added to the list.
-If a stricter approach is taken in the future, legacy treebanks will need exceptions.

 Note that it could make sense to check level 4 for a treebank that is valid on levels 1 and 2 but not 3.
 It would mean that we want to test the general file format and label inventory, but not the